 December 10, Last Words

 Last words.
 We tend to take them seriously.
-Whether we are talking about death, or just about not seeing someone for a long time, we usually think carefully about what words we are going to leave with someone.
+Whether we are talking about death, or just about not seeing someone for a long time, we usually think carefully about the last words we are going to leave with someone.

 Well, the prophet Malachi recorded some of the last words God spoke to the nation of Israel just before the commencement of 400 years of silence, in which there was a lack of recorded prophecy from God.
 Would you think that last message was important?
 Apparently, it was!